wpexpertsio/password-protected/readme.txt

 = Password Protected Pro =

-[Password Protected Pro](https://passwordwp.com/#pricing_sec) is equipped with powerful features that will take your WordPress website security to the next level.
+[Password Protected Pro](https://passwordwp.com/pricing/?utm_source=wp_org&utm_medium=readme) is a [Kinsta recommended plugin](https://kinsta.com/blog/password-protect-wordpress-site/) that offers powerful features that will take your WordPress website password protected to the next level.

 * Exclude page posts & post types - Option to exclude specific pages and post types from password protection.
 * Limit login attempts - Limit the user’s attempts to enter a password for a specified interval.